 Simple Hospitality in Your Home

 Having kids instantly seems to make any party informal, and that’s okay!
-We you have an empty nest home and are able to take the time to prepare a white cloth table with nice dishes and meals, do it.
+When you have an empty nest home and are able to take the time to prepare a white cloth table with nice dishes and meals, do it.
 But for now?
 Keep it informal with a simple table laid out and simple expectations for the evening.

 Love your home.

-If you have one or two rooms in the home decorated to your satisfaction but not the rest, ,it’s okay.
+If you have one or two rooms in the home decorated to your satisfaction but not the rest, it’s okay.
 You still live there.
 You still are making a home.
-If you were done making a home what would be the point of going to Home Goods, thrift stores, Target or Pier1?
+If you were done making a home what would be the point of going to Home Goods, thrift stores, or Pier1?
 It’s fun making a home, so enjoy the time it takes to make one.

 Take out is good.

-Dinner went wrong?
+Did dinner go wrong?
 No worries, laugh and tell your guests it is a pizza night.
 We had this happen recently.
 We were just taking dinner out of the oven when they knocked on the door, it was burned.
 We both laughed and told our guests it was a pizza night and what kind would they like?
 Laughter and messes are worth it for the connection and friendships.

 It’s good to sit on the couch or outdoors after dinner and enjoy telling recent and past stories.
-My husband and I have been married 6.5 years and have quite a few good and funny (now they are!) stories, it pushes away the awkwardness and brings in relaxing atmosphere when you tell a story.
+My husband and I have been married 6.5 years and have quite a few good and funny (now they are!) stories, it pushes away the awkwardness and brings in a relaxing atmosphere when you tell a story.